Apekshagaonkar/CEXNET-Offline/README.md

 # CEXNET-Offline
-Making the model accessible offline in isolated machine which is not connected to Internet.
+Deploying the model in an offline, isolated machine without internet connectivity.